Canefis/bits/BIT-000X-Distributed-Subnet-Ownership.md

     fn notify(netuid: NetUid, owner_cut: Balance);
 }

-// The trait is also implemented for tuples of OnDistribution items impl<A, B, AccountId, Balance> OnDistribution<AccountId, Balance> for (A, B) where
+// The trait is also implemented for tuples of OnDistribution items to allow later use of multiple distribution hooks for diferrent use cases. impl<A, B, AccountId, Balance> OnDistribution<AccountId, Balance> for (A, B) where
     A: OnDistribution<AccountId, Balance>,